dahlia-lib/dahlia/docs/usage/cli.rst

-Wool CLI
+Camellia CLI
 ========

-Wool can be used via its CLI to provide formatting.
+Camellia can be used via its CLI to provide formatting.
-It is invoked using ``wool``.
+It is invoked using ``camellia``.

-To see that Wool is installed correctly and working, run the test command.
+To see that Camellia is installed correctly and working, run the test command.
 This shows all the formatting codes and their resulting formatting.

 .. code-block:: bash

-    $ wool --test
+    $ camellia --test

 .. raw:: html